LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

 - **Multithreaded approach** uses multiple threads but these threads are executed with the time-slicing algorithm.
 - With **parallel algorithms**, we execute different tasks on different processors (or processor cores) simultaneously.
 - Some problems are sequential by default so we are unable to apply parallelization.
+- Sometimes parallel algorithms are slower than sequential implementations because of the communication between the threads which slows down the application.

 ---
 - Multithreading is used to execute independent tasks without blocking other tasks.